bakeronit/nanopore-wgs-variant-calling/README.md

 #### Reference Genome

 A constant reference genome and indexed genome is required for all samples.
+Note that this pipeline is highly adapted to **GRCh38**.

 ```bash
 # Download and index GRCh38 reference
 #https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000001405.40/